aiogram/aiogram/docs2/api/methods/index.rst

 Methods
 #######

-All API methods is wrapped as `pydantic <https://pydantic-docs.helpmanual.io/>`_ models and placed in :mod:`aiogram.api.methods` package so that's mean all values which you pass as arguments to the methods will be validated.
+All methods is wrapped as `pydantic <https://pydantic-docs.helpmanual.io/>`_ models and placed in :mod:`aiogram.methods` package so that's mean all values which you pass as arguments to the methods will be validated.

 Here is all methods is classes and in due to Python standards all classes named in